turingschool/curriculum/source/projects/black_thursday/iteration_4.markdown

 We can query the MerchantRepository for the following:

-To find out which day of the year was the most successful in terms of revenue made:
+To find out the total revenue for a given date:

 ```rb
 merchants.revenue(date) #=> Date